Abney, Derbyshire

-Abney (Old English Abba's Island) is a village in the English county of Derbyshire.
+Abney (Old English Abba's Island) is a village in the parish of Abney and Abney Grange in the English county of Derbyshire.
 The settlement was mentioned as Habenai in the Domesday book of 1086.
 It was recorded as Abbeneia, Abbeney(a) and Abbeneye between 1200 and 1431, and as Abney from 1416.

-The village is too small to have its own amenities.
-The closest church, pub and shops are to be found in Eyam.
-The village was in the civil parish of Outseats, but in April 2015 the Outseats parish was merged with Hathersage parish, the latter name being used for the two combined parishes.
+Abney was in the civil parish of Outseats, but in April 2015 the Outseats parish was merged with Hathersage parish, the latter name being used for the two combined parishes.
+The village is too small to have its own amenities other than a village hall, which contains a war memorial commemorating two parishioners, Wilfred Eyre and Reginald Eydes, who died in the First World War.
+The closest church, pub and shops are in Eyam.

+Listed building

+There is just one listed building in the parish, Whitegate House, which is listed at Grade II, the lowest grade.
+It is a 17th-century stone-built farmhouse with 19th-century additions.

 Notable residents

 William Newton, poet, was born near Abney at Cockey Farm.